Société française de philosophie

-The Société française de philosophie or the French Society of Philosophy is a learned society founded in 1901 by Xavier Léon and André Lalande.
+The Société française de philosophie or the French Society of Philosophy is a Paris-based learned society founded in 1901 by Xavier Léon and André Lalande.
 Over the years, it has welcomed some of the well-known representatives of science and philosophy from France and abroad, and aims to serve universal thought.

 Description

 The Society presents itself as having the purpose of “bringing philosophical works together by creating a center for communication and information, working to bring scholars and philosophers closer together, instituting discussions to clarify the meaning and position of various problems, criticizing and determining philosophical language, dealing with questions relating to teaching, preparing the organization of congresses.”It organizes international congresses, colloquia and conferences, publishes a Bulletin and owns the Revue de métaphysique et de morale.
 It has around 350 members.The society has worked on the Vocabulaire technique et critique de la philosophie, edited by André Lalande.

 History

 Bernard Bourgeois sees the founding of the Société française de philosophie as the culmination of a “social institution of philosophy” movement in the 19th century, following a “institution philosophique de la société” with the French Revolution of 1789.
 The Society was thus part of a philosophical institution that emerged in the wake of the Lumières and Ideological movements that had begun to unite various philosophers in France.
 The milieu of philosophical thought was brought together in a single community, a “spiritual home for all those who claim to be guided by reason” (Xavier Léon).

 The society effectively reconciles two opposing trends in philosophy: the spiritualism of Cousinian reason and the positivism of Comtian reason.
 More generally, it works to bring scholars and philosophers closer together.
 It must provide a link for the various representatives of contemporary philosophy, whatever the diversity of their opinions.
 In practice, however, the synthesis was limited in that it excluded materialism and dialectical thinking, for example, until 1939.

 The Dictionary's function was to universalize the language of philosophy: it was to be a joint effort, but objections from some members, such as Bergson and Brunschvicg, to the fixation of concepts in philosophy led André Lalande to direct this activity alone.
 He wrote the Dictionary between 1902 and 1922, occasionally calling on foreign members such as Bertrand Russell and Edmund Husserl.

 As a result, the Society's main activity consists of conferences followed by debates, where the aim is not so much to present theses as to discuss them with other members.
 We are here,“ says Alphonse Darlu, ”to mark our dissents".
 Members belong to a closed society of scholars.
 At first, their number does not exceed sixty.
 They are mainly members of the Institut de France, the Collège de France or university professors.
 In this sense, “aristocratic” takes precedence over “democratic” functioning.